sm64js/sm64js-mmo-server/README.md

 ## Development

 The server will also serve client assets, so they first need to be compiled.
-Assuming that you cloned this repository from the [Monorepo](https://github.com/sm64js/sm64js-mmo), you will have to navigate to the `client` folder and run `yarn build:rust` once after installing dependencies.
+You will have to navigate to the `client` folder and run `yarn build:rust` once after installing dependencies.
 For development you can instead run `yarn webpack --mode development --env rust` or use webpack-dev-server (WIP).